- Graduate Field Affiliations

 Biography

 Iwijn De Vlaminck is an associate professor of biomedical engineering at Cornell University.
-Iwijn’s research is focused on the development of precision medicine technologies to monitor and study infectious and immune related disease.
+His research focuses on the development of precision medicine technologies to monitor and study infectious and immune related disease.
 His research has led to noninvasive liquid biopsies to diagnose organ transplant rejection, urinary tract infection, blood-borne infection and complications of stem cell transplantation.
 He developed methods to spatially map the microbiome and the transcriptome.
 Iwijn’s research was recognized with the NIH New Innovator Award, the Noyce Foundation Assistant Professorship in the Life Sciences and a Rainin Foundation Synergy Award.
 He received teaching excellence awards from the College of Engineering in 2017 and 2022.
 He is a co-founder of Kanvas Biosciences.

 We pursue research in two areas:

 - Liquid biopsies for infectious and immune-mediated disease: We investigate technologies and applications of circulating cell-free DNA in diagnostic medicine.
 We have developed molecular assays to obtain rich, sequence information from cell-free DNA in blood and urine, and computational methods to classify infectious and immune-mediated disease from cell-free DNA ‘omics data.
-We have demonstrated applications of these technologies in the monitoring of infection, host tissue injury due to infection, COVID-19, solid-organ transplant rejection, and graft-versus-host disease.
+We have pioneered applications of these technologies in the monitoring of infection, host tissue injury due to infection, COVID-19, solid-organ transplant rejection, and graft-versus-host disease.

 - Digital spatial profiling of microbiomes and infection in complex tissues: We investigate single-cell and spatial sequencing technologies to study infection in native, complex tissues and to spatially profile bacterial microbiomes and host-microbiome interactions.